 Educational Insights GeoSafari Jr. Talking Telescope is more of a toy rather than a telescope, but it does have some exciting features that make it the perfect astronomy tool for children aged five or below.

 If you want to embed the love of space into a child’s mind at a very early age, there is hardly a better alternative than Educational Insights GeoSafari Jr. Talking Telescope.

 Toddlers love toys that can utter a few words, which makes this talking telescope a brilliant selection for introducing space to your children.

 The recorded voice of Xploration Outer Space host Emily Dawn Calandrelli describes the images that pop up in the eyepieces in a playful manner and makes your kids familiar with the planets and stars.

 - Audio: English, German, French, and Spanish

-- Space Pictures and Trivia: The telescope has 24 NASA provided images of space, planets and the stars.
+- Space Pictures and Trivia: The telescope has 24 NASA-provided images of space, planets, and the stars.
 The commentary includes trivial facts on each of these objects.

 - Double eyepiece design: The scope incorporates a double eyepiece design, which is easier to look at.

-- Voiced by Emily Dawn Calandrelli: Voiced by none other than Emily Dawn Calandrelli, the host of popular space show Xploration Outer Space.
+- Voiced by Emily Dawn Calandrelli: Voiced by none other than Emily Dawn Calandrelli, the host of the popular space show Xploration Outer Space.
 Her captivating voice performance is the obvious highlight of this item.

 - Images of space objects with fun trivia and facts.